Achaemenid navy: Flag

 Xenophon wrote in Anabasis, "his (Cyrus the Younger) ensign was a golden eagle with outspread wings mounted upon a long shaft and this continues even unto this day as the ensign of the Persian king".
 While there is not much to confirm this, some scholars maintain that Alexander Mosaic contained a depiction of the standard (on the part which is now damaged), head of a bird in yellow on a red cloth.
 There is also a square plaque found at Apadana in plain, and it is quite possible that it shows the eagle.

 Impact and legacy

-Achaemenid navy was the first true "imperial navy" that appeared in the history.
-Persians are also credited for establishing the 'trireme navy' as the new naval standard of their time.
+The Achaemenid navy was the first true "imperial navy" that appeared in history.
+Persians are also credited for establishing the 'trireme navy' as the naval standard of their time.
 The establishment of the Achaemenid navy set the basis of Iranian naval engineering, as well as "a powerful Persian maritime tradition that remained in the region until the arrival of the British East India Company and the Royal Navy by the mid-19th century AD".

 The naval forces affected the coastal subjects of the Achaemenid Empire to a great extent.
 They were put under much tighter control from the capital, and were heavily involved in military campaigns of the Achaemenids.
 The Sidonians profited financially from the naval base stationed in their city.